Three Soldiers (statue): Concept

-'I see the wall as a kind of ocean, a sea of sacrifice that is overwhelming and nearly incomprehensible in the sweep of names.
+I see the wall as a kind of ocean, a sea of sacrifice that is overwhelming and nearly incomprehensible in the sweep of names.
 I place these figures upon the shore of that sea, gazing upon it, standing vigil before it, reflecting the human face of it, the human heart.

 The portrayal of the figures is consistent with history.
 They wear the uniform and carry the equipment of war; they are young.
 The contrast between the innocence of their youth and the weapons of war underscores the poignancy of their sacrifice.
 There is about them the physical contact and sense of unity that bespeaks the bonds of love and sacrifice that is the nature of men at war.
 And yet they are each alone.
 Their strength and their vulnerability are both evident.
-Their true heroism lies in these bonds of loyalty in the face of their awareness and their vulnerability.'
+Their true heroism lies in these bonds of loyalty in the face of their awareness and their vulnerability.

-The statue and the Wall appear to interact with each other, with the soldiers looking on in solemn tribute at the names of their fallen comrades.
-Noted sculptor Jay Hall Carpenter, Hart's assistant on the project, explains the sculpture was positioned especially for that effect: "We carried a full-size mockup of the soldiers around the memorial site trying many locations until we hit upon the perfect spot.
+The statue and the Wall appear to interact, with the soldiers looking on in solemn tribute at the names of their fallen comrades.
+Sculptor Jay Hall Carpenter, Hart's assistant on the project, wrote that the sculpture was positioned especially for that effect: "We carried a full-size mockup of the soldiers around the memorial site trying many locations until we hit upon the perfect spot.
 It was here that the sculpture appeared to be looking over a sea of the fallen."

-Of his work on The Three Soldiers, Hart said he would put the “folds of those fatigue jackets and pants up against the folds of any [carved] medieval angel you can find.”
+Of his work on Three Soldiers, Hart said he would put the "folds of those fatigue jackets and pants up against the folds of any [carved] medieval angel you can find."

-Replicas
+Merchandise

-The design of The Three Soldiers was copyrighted by Hart and the Vietnam Veterans Memorial Fund.
+The design of Three Soldiers was copyrighted by Hart and the Vietnam Veterans Memorial Fund.
 Reproductions were sold on many pieces of memorabilia, including t-shirts, keychains, and snowglobes.
-Hart donated his share of the profits to a non-profit which provides name rubbings to families of veterans.
+Hart donated his share of the profits to a non-profit that provides name rubbings to families of veterans.

+Replica

-A replica of the sculpture was created and dedicated on July 12, 2008, in Apalachicola, Florida.
+A partial replica of the sculpture was created and dedicated on July 12, 2008, in Apalachicola, Florida.